kotori-y/Scopy/README.md

 ## Contact

-If you have questions or suggestions, please contact: kotori@cbdd.me,and oriental-cds@163.com.

-Please see the file LICENSE for details about the "MIT" license which covers this software and its associated data and documents.
+If you have questions or suggestions, please contact: kotori@cbdd.me,and oriental-cds@163.com.<br>Please see the file LICENSE for details about the "MIT" license which covers this software and its associated data and documents.